RaeOfChey/EmployeeOrganizerPro/README.md

 ## Usage
 To start the application, run the following command: `node index`

-You will be prompted with options to manage employees, departments, and roles.
+When the application launches, you will be prompted with options to manage employees, departments, and roles.

-When using the application, you can:
-- Add a Department: Select this option, enter the department name, and confirm to add it.
+- To add a department, choose the appropriate option, enter the department name, and confirm to add it.
-- Add a Role: Select this option, input the role title, salary, and the associated department ID to create a new role.
+- To add a role, select the corresponding option, input the role title, salary, and associated department ID, and then confirm to create the new role
-- Add an Employee: Choose this option, enter the first name, last name, role ID, and manager ID (if applicable) to add a new employee.
+- To add an employee, choose the relevant option, enter the first name, last name, role ID, and manager ID (if applicable), and confirm to add the new employee.
-- Update an Employee Role: Select this option, provide the employee ID and new role ID to update an existing employee's role.
+- Update an employee's role, select the option to update an employee role, provide the employee ID and new role ID, and confirm the update.
+- To view all departments, select the option to display current departments in the database.
+- To see all roles, choose the option to display current roles in the database.
-- View Departments, Roles, and Employees: Select the respective options to display all current departments, roles, or employees in the database.
+- To view all employees, select the option to display current employees in the database.

 ## Walkthrough
 Here’s a video walkthrough showing the functionality of the Employee Organizer Pro, including how to invoke the application, enter responses, and manage employee data: https://drive.google.com/file/d/1NwjasOxnS3NtGYbwDjg6z6LKcXdb24d_/view?usp=sharing